 Some posts here on ARoseTintedWorld may contain affiliate links.
 This means that if you click a link and buy a product or register, then I may receive a commission at no extra cost to you.
 I may also use products from the companies mentioned in these posts.
 Thank you for supporting my blog!

-A Festive Rag Wreath
+Making A Rag Christmas Wreath

 - Pinking shears or sharp scissors to cut the strips.

 Rag Wreath Instructions